 Social media’s role in your small‑business marketing strategy (professional services)

-In this post, we’ll break down why social media matters for your business, how to find the sweet spot for content volume based on your goals, and share practical tips to make your social media work smarter, not harder, for your business.
+In this post, we’ll break down why social media matters for your business and how to find the sweet spot for content volume based on your goals, plus practical tips to make your social media content work smarter, not harder, for your business.

 Why Social Media Matters for Small Professional Services Businesses

-Platforms like LinkedIn, Facebook, Twitter, and Instagram give you a direct line to your ideal clients (and just as importantly: your future clients).
 Social media can keep your business top-of-mind in the places your people already spend their time.
-And it's a great place to capture new leads—especially if you have a newsletter and welcome email automation set up.
+And it's a great way to capture new leads, especially when you have a newsletter and welcome sequence set up (hugely important and often overlooked—ask us how we can help you get one up and running!)

-But how and where you direct your social media marketing efforts will depend on your business goals, time and dollar resources, and expectations.
+But how and where you direct your social media marketing efforts will depend on your business goals, time & dollar resources, and expectations.
+Plus, each platform has different user habits and demographics, which may make some a better fit for your marketing efforts than others.

 Understanding Content Volume: What Works Best for Your Business Goals

-Not all posting frequencies will suit every business or growth goal.
-The key is to align your social media activity with what your business can realistically manage and what your audience expects.
+Not all posting frequencies will suit every business, budget, or growth goal.
+The key is to align your social media marketing efforts with what your business can realistically manage and what your audience expects.
 Here’s a breakdown of four common posting volumes and who they’re best for:

 1 Post Per Week

 At this volume, you're planting seeds rather than reaping immediate returns.
-It can be difficult to see results with such an infrequent cadence, but one is definitely better than none—or 30 posts one month and zero the next.
+It can be difficult to see results (engagement & conversion) with this minimal cadence, but one post a week is definitely better than none—or 30 posts one month and zero the next, which can have lasting negative impacts on your visibility in the future (we’ve seen this happen on Instagram, and CEO Adam Mosseri has confirmed this is an unintended impact of the algorithm).

 2 Posts Per Week